 • Water lines for distributing water to buildings on the main and west campuses.

-The University purchases all of its electricity from Wind Energy from Westar Energy.
+KU purchases its electricity from Evergy Energy.
 The vast majority of electricity is used in campus buildings for lighting, equipment, ventilation, heating, and cooling.
+Individual buildings are submetered, tracked, and monitored by the University.

 West Campus has a smaller steam plant under the Multidisciplinary Research Building that houses three boilers to provide steam for heating at three buildings on west campus.